jwells18/PinIt/README.md

 ![alt text](https://github.com/jwells18/PinIt/blob/master/PinIt_Preview.GIF)

 # Disclaimer
-I created PinIt to learn Swift and showcase my abilities to potential clients and employers.
+I created PinIt to showcase my abilities to potential clients and employers.
 DO NOT USE IT TO COPY PINTEREST.
 The initial version was created in a couple of weeks and thus lacks some features and contains a few known bugs.
 I do not intend to manage this repo,  but please feel free to fork it and expand upon it.

 # Setup
 Firebase powers the backend for PinIt.
 Visit https://firebase.google.com to create an account and setup a project.
 Be sure to follow all of the instructions during setup and include your GoogleService-Info.plist file in this project.
 PinIt is currently limited to email authentification and must be selected as a "Sign-In Method" from the Authentification tab of your Firebase project account.